vkhazin/gkeintro-courseware/stateful-workloads/lab-stateful-set.md

 done
 ```
 1. Repeat the terminal command: `curl http://loadbalancer-external-ip/` a couple of times to notice different hostname
-1. You can also open a browser to point to the load-balancer IP, but you may not get different hostnames when refreshing
+1. You can also open a browser to point to the load-balancer IP, but you may not be getting different hostnames when refreshing